doncandela/mgah/mgah.md

       echo foo!
   ```

-  In addition to the %post section with Linux commands introduced above, this `.def` file has several new elements:
+  In addition to the %post section with Linux commands introduced above, this `.def` file has two new sections:

   - The **`%files`**  section copies files into the container before the` %post` commands are run -- each line gives a source directory or file outside the container and a copy location inside the container.